canonical/sphinx-docs-starter-pack/docs/how-to/upgrade-starter-pack.rst

     git clone https://github.com/canonical/sphinx-docs-starter-pack.git

-By default, this will clone the main branch which will have the latest updates, and may include some experimental features.
-For the latest stable version, clone the ``dev`` branch instead:
+This will clone the main branch, which will have the latest updates and may include experimental features.
+For the latest stable version, clone the ``dev`` branch
+instead:

 .. code-block::